 Plantar fasciitis is usually an overuse injury causing heel pain and foot pain.
 Plantar fasciitis most commonly occurs due to repetitive or prolonged activities placing strain on the plantar fascia, which is a ligament that runs on the inside arch under your foot.

-A tear or strain can occasionally occur at the origin of the plantar fascia.
+A tear or strain can occasionally occur at the origin of the plantar fascia at the bottom of your heel.
 This results in inflammation in the ligament causing pain.
-Most commonly however, plantar fasciitis occurs over a period of time without any specific accident causing inflammation & micro-tearing of the plantar fascia ligament
+Most commonly however, plantar fasciitis occurs over a period of time without any specific accident causing inflammation & micro-tearing of the plantar fascia ligament.

 Symptoms of Plantar Fasciitis: